 If you ever want to visit the Cave of the Medallions and take in some well-done Faux Lascaux, the paintings are most likely still there.
 In the early 1980s, the bison painting on the ceiling near the entrance was still in excellent condition, but the second bison painting on the right cave wall was eroding some and might not be as visible today.
 The human figure paintings and a couple of other painted images are relatively small compared to the bison paintings, and they are located on the lower left wall near the second bison painting.
 Most people who enter this cave miss those because you have to squat down to see them.

 The location of the Cave of the Medallions and some of its history are presented in Thomas Barr’s famous book entitled Caves of Tennessee, which is available on the shelves of many public libraries in Tennessee.
 Under Tennessee state law, you will need landowner permission to visit the Cave of the Medallions, and if the owner does allow you access, please do not visit this cave after dark.
 In 1981, the trail to this cave was not easy to see in places, even in daylight, and it went through a minefield of small, circular, open, and quite deep limestone solution cavities.
 Falling into one of these cavities would be like falling into an early 19th century water well, and your survival would be in significant doubt.
-You can see these solution cavities easily in daylight and avoid a life-threatening accident.
+You can see these numerous solution cavities easily in daylight and avoid a life-threatening accident.

-Please be advised that these cave paintings are more than 50 years old now, and they technically qualify as cultural resources—meaning that even though they are fakes—they are now officially an interesting and valuable portion of the unique history of this cave.
+Please be advised that these cave paintings are more than 50 years old now, and they could technically qualify as cultural resources—meaning that even though they are fakes—they are now officially an interesting and valuable portion of the unique history of this cave.
 Do not touch these paintings or mess around with them in any way.
 Use your eyes only, and let your only souvenir be a few photographs of the paintings and cave interior.
 In addition, please bear in mind that all Tennessee caves and their contents (including these fake cave paintings) are officially protected under Tennessee state law.
 You can read up on the Tennessee cave laws and the associated criminal penalties at the following link: